 Now i want to believe that at this time, your app should be up and running, and you should be looking at an interface that looks exactly like this.

-Although the app interface might change due to subsequent future updates, but all the same, they should pretty much do the same thing.
+Although the app interface might change due to subsequent future updates, but even it does, they should pretty much look alike nevertheless.

 After you’ve finished selecting your options, don’t forget to scroll to the bottom of the page, and tap the “Save” button.
 You will be given some more options of saving your settings.

-You can either choose to watch a free video ad, or just purchase the app for $2 and save yourself the stress of watching video ads whenever you want to save your settings, or you can either buy and support for whether $3,4 or $5 respectively.
+You can either choose to watch a free video ad, or just purchase the app for $2 and save yourself the stress of watching video ads whenever you want to save your settings.

-Samsung Galaxy Note 10 & Note 10 Plus LED Notifications – Step Three
+Samsung Galaxy Note 10 & Note 20 (Ultra) hole punch LED notifications – Step Three

 Now go back to the app’s homepage, and click on the next option that says “App Settings“, and you should be greeted with an interface that looks this way.

-Again for starters, you can select your options, using the exact same way that they are selected on the photo, or you can go ahead and play around with the different settings, making sure you preview each changes you make before going to the next.
+Now for starters, you can decide to pick your options same way that they are selected from the screenshots above, or if you want to go gangster, you can go ahead and tinker with the numerous options, enabling and disabling them one after the other, to see what each one does, while making sure you preview every change you make, before going to the next.

-Don’t forget to save your setting before leaving the page.
-Now let’s move over to the next step.
+When you’re done, don’t forget to save your setting before leaving the page, and let’s move over to the next step.

-After you’ve saved your settings made in step four above, now go back to the app’s main page, and go to the next option that says “Lighting Settings“, and you should have an interface that looks like this.
+After you’ve saved your settings made in step three above, now go back to the app’s homepage and select next option which says “Lighting Settings“, and you should have an interface that looks like this.

-So the thing here is, you should select your options the exact same way that they are shown on both photos above, but when you get to the point where you see three buttons that says “Right, Left & Center“, select the one that says “Center“, because why not, the hole punches of the Samsung Galaxy Note 10 & 10 Plus are located at the center of their displays.
+So once again for starters, you can choose your options the same way that they have been chosen for you from the screenshots above, but when you get to the point where you’ll have to select the position of your phone’s hole punch camera cutout, from the three options shown to you, namely; “Right, Left & Center“, select the one that says “Center“, because the hole punch camera cutouts for the Samsung Galaxy Note 10 & 20 smartphones are located at the center location of their displays.

-And you can also adjust how fat and tall that the edge lighting should be, by making use of the slider buttons that says “Notch width & Notch height” respectively.
+▪ You can also adjust how fat or thin that the edge lighting should be, by making use of the slider buttons that says “Edge Thickness“.

 • Samsung Galaxy Note 10 best protective phone cases